 Below, you will find a selection of our most frequently asked questions.
-If you do not find an answer to the question you are looking for, please contact our customer support by clicking the link here.
+If you do not find an answer to the question you are looking for here in the Mitchell FAQs, please contact our customer support by clicking the link here.

 Yes, we offer phone support Monday – Friday 8:00 a.m. – 5:00 p.m.
 MST.
 For messages left after hours, you will receive a follow up call the next business day.

 Thank you for your support of Mitchell!
 We appreciate your enthusiasm, but we are not currently looking to add any individuals or groups to our artist roster.
 Feel free to check back with us at a later date to see if this has changed.
 Thanks again for your support and we hope you enjoy your Mitchell products in the future.

 Thank you for your support of Mitchell.
 Currently we are exclusively distributed by Guitar Center Inc. and we are not looking to add any further dealers or distributors at this time.
 Please feel free to send us your information and we will reach out to you if this changes.
 Thanks again for your interest in Mitchell.